-By rule of the Colorado Supreme Court, there are two programs that offer assistance to attorneys.
-Both the Colorado Lawyer Assistance Program (COLAP) and Colorado Lawyers Helping Lawyers (CLHL), a Peer Assistance Program, are confidential and as such are exempt from reporting to the Office of Attorney Regulation Counsel.
-Additionally, both programs offer information regarding additional resources that are available to attorneys.
-Financial assistance for attorneys may also be available through the Waterman Fund.
+By rule of the Colorado Supreme Court, there are two programs that offer assistance to attorneys, the Colorado Lawyer Assistance Program (COLAP) and the Colorado Lawyers Helping Lawyers (CLHL).
+Both programs offer information regarding additional resources that are available to attorneys.
+Financial assistance for attorneys may be available through the Waterman Fund.

-THE WATERMAN FUND provides financial assistance to Colorado lawyers who have practiced law in Colorado for at least 10 years, and are "…aged, infirm or otherwise incapacitated [and are] in good repute and standing."
-An Application can be downloaded from the Application Download page .
+The Waterman Fund provides financial assistance to Colorado lawyers who have practiced law in Colorado for at least 10 years, and are "…aged, infirm or otherwise incapacitated [and are] in good repute and standing."
+An Application can be downloaded from the Waterman Fund page .
 All information about applicants and awards are confidential.
-Please direct your questions or a completed Application to Janet Bauer at (303) 824-5319 or firstname.lastname@example.org.
+Please direct your questions or a completed Application to Lori Krupske at 303-824-5331 or firstname.lastname@example.org.

 Trained counselor at a crisis center in your area are available, anytime 24/7.
 1-800-273-TALK (8255) suicidepreventionlifeline.org